 - The Graduate School arranges the most economical, simple, round-trip, economy class flight between Okinawa and the airport closest to the institution. - The Graduate School will notify students their flight itinerary before purchasing tickets, but no requests are accepted except in special circumstances.
 If a student has a preferred itinerary, they will be asked to arrange their flight by themselves.
-The dates of arrival and departure from the destination country are set accordingly based on flight availability. - Stopovers at any city during transit and open-jaw tickets are not permitted.
-There are NO exceptions.
-An open-jaw ticket is an airline return ticket where the destination and/or the origin are not the same in both directions. - When the itinerary requires an ovemight stay at a transit airport, the Graduate School covers the cost of this accommodation. - Air tickets for educational institution visit travel will be purchased AFTER any necessary visas are issued.
+The dates of arrival and departure from the destination country are set accordingly based on flight availability. - When the itinerary requires an overnight stay at a transit airport, the Graduate School covers the cost of this accommodation. - Air tickets for educational institution visit travel should be purchased AFTER the Business Travel Form is approved and any necessary visas are issued.